-If you look to the sky tonight, you will see the first full moon of 2020.
-The full moon in January is traditionally known as the “Full Wolf Moon.”
+If you look to the sky on Jan.
+25, you will see a full moon traditionally known as the “Wolf” Moon.

 According to The Old Farmer’s Almanac, the names for full moons come from a number of places, including Native American groups, colonial Americans or other traditional North American names passed down through generations.

 So why do wolves howl?
-To find their pack members and communicate with them in many different ways, bond them, and to defend their territory, says Haley Withers, lead carnivore keeper at Northwest Trek Wildlife Park.
+To find their pack members and communicate with them in many different ways, bond them, and to defend their territory.

-Withers says the three gray wolves at Northwest Trek often howl, helping to bond the pack and sometimes just for play.
-As for whether they plan to howl tonight at the full moon, that’s anyone’s guess.
+Keeper Haley says the three gray wolves at Northwest Trek often howl, helping to bond the pack and sometimes just for play.
+As for whether they plan to howl at the full moon, that’s anyone’s guess.